ColinPitrat/caprice32/README.md

 # What is it ?

-Caprice32 is a software emulator of the Amstrad CPC 8bit home computer series running on Linux and Windows.
+Caprice32 is a software emulator of the Amstrad CPC 8-bit home computer series running on Linux, macOS and Windows.
 The emulator faithfully imitates the CPC464, CPC664, and CPC6128 models.
 By recreating the operations of all hardware components at a low level, the emulator achieves a high degree of compatibility with original CPC software.
 These programs or games can be run unmodified at real-time or higher speeds, depending on the emulator host environment.

 # Features